Double-Target Collaborative Spectrum Sharing for 6G Hybrid Satellite-Terrestrial Networks with User-Centric Channel Pools: System Model and Problem Formulation

+is the average transmission rate per Hz for terrestrial MT $i$ in channel $j$. {The constraints in~(\ref{eq1}c) indicate that each terrestrial MT $i$ is either served with service quality assurance or not served in $K_s$ shared channels at all.} {$\mathcal{M}$ is a large-enough positive number for punishment on cases when there are terrestrial MTs not served via spectrum sharing, i.e., $\sum_{i=1}^{K_t} \sum_{j=1}^{K_s} z_{i,j} < K_t$.
+It can be inferred that

-where the achievable sum rate of terrestrial MTs is maximized, subject to the transmit power constraint for each terrestrial MT, as well as the interference constraint to satellite MTs.
-In (\ref{eq1}), $\mathbb{E}$ denotes the expectation operator, which is introduced to eliminate the influence of unknown small-scale channel parameters, $\mathbf{H}_{ij}$ represents the channel coefficient for terrestrial MT $i$ in channel $j$, $\mathfrak{I}_{ij}^s$ is interference from satellites to terrestrial MT $i$ in channel $j$, $\sigma^2$ denotes the power of additive white Gaussian noise, $P_{i}$ is the transmit power constraint for terrestrial MT $i$, and $\mathbf{h}_{j}$ represents the channel coefficient from terrestrial BSs to the satellite MT in channel $j$.
+could guarantee priority of the number of terrestrial MTs served with service quality assurance over the average sum transmission rate of the terrestrial system in maximization.} $\mathbb{E} {[\cdot]}$ denotes the expectation operator with respect to the unknown small-scale channel fading, $\mathfrak{I}_{ij}^s$ is interference from the satellite to terrestrial MT $i$ in channel $j$, and $\sigma^2$ denotes power of the white Gaussian noise. $\mathbf{H}_{ij} {\in \mathbb{C}^{M \times N}}$ represents the channel {from $N$ BSs} to terrestrial MT $i$ in channel $j$, and $\mathbf{h}_{j} {\in \mathbb{C}^{1 \times N}}$ represents the channel from $N$ BSs to satellite MT $j$, which can be respectively expressed as~\cite{8331998, 10678835, r15}